Lex-DRL/Navetsea-S3-AWPI/README.md

 If you can contribute to the archive, feel free to fork the repo and create a pull request with your additions.

 ## Disclaimer
 In no way, shape or form the author of this repo takes credit for the artworks.
-As explicitly, stated, these mods were authored by [Navetsea](https://navetsea.blogspot.com/).
+As explicitly stated, these mods were authored by [Navetsea](https://navetsea.blogspot.com/).
 And they were archived/recovered/shared by various users on community forums.
 [Credits](/CREDITS.md)